SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Aurinia Pharmaceuticals Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of June 14, 2022 - (NASDAQ: AUPH)

-NEW YORK, June 1, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Aurinia Pharmaceuticals Inc..
+NEW YORK, June 8, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Aurinia Pharmaceuticals Inc.

 Shareholders who purchased shares of AUPH during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.